simta1/wayland-bongocat/README.md

 ### Expected Behavior

 - The overlay appears as a transparent layer on your desktop
-- Bongo cat animates in response to keyboard input
+- Bongo cat animates in response to keyboard input from any configured device
+- The overlay is click-through, allowing interaction with underlying windows
 - Runs continuously until terminated (Ctrl+C)
 - Logs activity to console (configurable verbosity)